 According to the Waste Act, the compost soil produced from sewage sludge is regarded as a waste (list of waste code 19 08 05).
 This imposes additional obligations on the user of compost soil produced from sewage sludge.
 The first prerequisite is holding of a waste permit or a certificate of registration from the Environmental Board.
-The certificate is issued free of charge and this takes 10 working days.
-More information can be found on the website of the Environmental Board, including a link to the application form that needs to be filled in to apply for a registration certificate.
+The Environmental Board issues the certificate free of charge.
+You can read more on the website of the Environmental Board, where you can also find a link to the waste handler’s registration application form and instructions for filling it in.
 Please use the waste code ’19 08 05′ and the waste type ‘sludges from treatment of urban wastewater’ when completing the application.

 In addition, the user of sewage sludge must comply with the requirements and obligations laid down in the Minister of the Environment Regulation No. 29 “Quality Limits and Requirements for the Use of Sewage Sludge for Landscaping, Rehabilitation and Agriculture”

 Persons who have been issued a registration certificate must submit a report on their waste activities to the Environmental Board once a year.
 You can also read more about reporting on the website of the Environmental Board.

 If you have a registration certificate, please e-mail it to email@example.com at least 3 working days before coming to pick up the soil and, if possible, inform of the time (date and estimated time) of the pick-up.